AWSKMSCreateKeyRequest

 AWS_KMS

-, which means that KMS creates the key material.To create a KMS key with no key material (for imported key material), set the value to
+, which means that KMS creates the key material.To create a KMS key with no key material (for imported key material), set this value to

 EXTERNAL